Recipe Overview

-I literally just throw these onto the pan and toss them with salt, pepper, olive oil, and dill.
+Ready to eat in less than 30 minutes.
+I literally just throw these onto the sheet pan and toss them with salt, pepper, olive oil, and dill.
 Twenty-five minutes and a squeeze of lemon juice later, they are on my table.
-It probably could have be even quicker but we like them extra crispy.
+It probably could be even quicker but we like them extra crispy.

-Want to make it a complete meal?
-They’d complement these crispy chicken thighs perfectly and you might even be able to fit it all on one sheet pan.
-They’d also be fantastic with this roasted Italian sausage or baked salmon with maple mustard glaze.
+Dill roasted potatoes complement these crispy chicken thighs perfectly and you might even be able to fit it all on one sheet pan.
+They’re fantastic with this roasted Italian sausage or baked salmon with maple mustard glaze.

 Needed for this recipe: